Violent

 How does Long Beach compare to the national average?

 Long Beach's total crime rate of 182.5 per 100,000 can be compared to the national average.
-The city has a population of 34,527.
+The data covers 34,527 residents.

 What types of crime are most common in Long Beach?